01. The Field Clinic

 What is the "Review" at the end of the session?

-The Review is a Refinement Session—a standard component of professional artistic training.
-We perform a collaborative critique of your work against vocational benchmarks, such as Structural Literacy and Chromatic Definition.
-This process ensures you leave with a repeatable framework for independent, long-term practice.
+The session concludes with a Synthesis—a standard component of high-level artistic training.
+We perform a collaborative critique of your work against professional standards like Structural Literacy and Narrative Depth.
+This ensures you leave with a repeatable framework for independent, long-term authorship.

 Where will our study take place?